 (3) Agency management shall establish work schedules and may approve a flexible starting and ending time for an employee as long as scheduling is consistent with overtime provisions of Section R477-8-4.

-(4) An employee is required to be at work on time.
-An employee who is late, regardless of the reason including inclement weather, shall, with management approval, make up the lost time by using accrued leave, leave without pay or adjusting their work schedule.
+(4) An employee is required to work the assigned schedule and be at work on time.
+An employee who is late, regardless of the reason, including inclement weather, shall, with management approval, account for the lost time by using accrued leave, leave without pay, or adjusting their work schedule.

 (5) An employee's time worked shall be calculated in increments of 15 minutes.
 This rule incorporates by reference 29 CFR 785.48 (2012) for rounding practices when calculating time worked.

 (1) Telecommuting is an agency option, not a universal employee benefit.
 Agencies utilizing a telecommuting program shall:

 (b) enter into a written agreement with each participating employee to specify conditions, such as use of state or personal equipment, protecting confidential information, and results such as identifiable benefits to the state and how customer needs are being met;

 (c) not allow participating employees to violate overtime rules;

 (d) not compensate for normal commute time; and